In mid November 2020, I gave a talk at the UX Live 2020 conference with a very simple title: Research Can Lead.

 In my search I kept coming across a diagram called Drotter’s leadership pipeline model.
 The model is referenced frequently, even if altered a bit, there is a persistent premise around progression.

 In Drotter’s model, leadership begins with mastering the management of yourself and your own time, skills and outputs.
-The next tier or level is then leading yourself toward either excelling as a senior expert in your field or moving into manage others in your field.
+The next tier or level is then leading yourself toward either excelling as a senior expert in your field or moving into managing others in your field.
 Then eventually moving on to higher tiers or levels where one manages other managers in their field, and so on and so forth, up the ladder.

 In certain versions of Drotter’s model, the six turns or passages between each stage of the pipeline are described as representing major events in the life of a leader.